Home Page

 Credentials and Experience

 I received the PhD degree in clinical psychology from Ohio State University in 1970.
 My dissertation research involved an intensive study of self-disclosure in the communication of mothers and daughters.
 I am board-certified in clinical psychology by the American Board of Professional Psychology, and board-certified in group psychotherapy by the American Group Psychotherapy Association.
 I am licensed to practice as a doctoral-level psychologist by the state of North Carolina.
-I am also a Fellow of the American Academy of Clinical Psychology.
+I am also a Fellow of the American Academy of Clinical Psychology, and have served as a Board Director of the Academy..

-Teaching experience includes faculty positions with the University of North Carolina Department of Psychology and the Training Program in Clinical Psychology, and the Duke University Department of Psychology.
-I am currently Adjunct Professor in the Department of Psychiatry at UNC.
+My formal teaching experience includes faculty positions with the University of North Carolina Department of Psychology and the Training Program in Clinical Psychology, and the Duke University Department of Psychology.
+After leaving those Psychology Departments posts, I served as Adjunct Professor in the Department of Psychiatry at UNC for several years.

 I have received and given training in many aspects of psychological practice, including psychodynamic psychotherapy, gestalt therapy, group therapy, family therapy, marital therapy, personality theories, psychological assessment, dream and imagery work, and cognitive-behavioral therapy.

-My publications include numerous articles and book chapters on various aspects of professional practice, psychotherapeutic process, communication, and human potentials.
+My publications include numerous articles and book chapters on various aspects of professional practice, psychotherapeutic process, communication, human potentials; and a book about the nature of the mind..